School of Art & Design

 BA (Hons) Graphic Design

-The course aims to contribute to the field of Graphic Design locally, nationally and internationally through the education of its students.
-The aims of the course are to:
+The course seeks to make a valuable contribution to the field of Graphic Design at local, national, and international levels through the education and development of its graduates.
+Its key aims are to:

-· Support the student’s development of a wide-range of subject-specific and generic practical and transferable skills
+Support the development of a comprehensive range of discipline-specific, practical, and transferable skills.

-· Enable students to reflect on and make strategic contributions to the contemporary practice and research.
+Encourage students to critically reflect on their own practice and to make meaningful, strategic contributions to current design discourse and professional practice.

 Duration: